 Room parents will be announced at the beginning of school.
 The responsibility of room parents is to sponsor and coordinate two parties for the classroom during the year.
 These are the Halloween and Valentine parties.
+Parties will begin at 2:00 P.M.
 The Christmas parties are sponsored by the classroom teacher.
 (BEING A ROOM PARENT DOES NOT GUARANTEE THAT YOU WILL BE ALLOWED TO GO ON CLASSROOM FIELD TRIPS.
 Field trip supervision is at the discretion of the classroom teacher and/or principal.)